Vulcaine/triton/README.md

 > **Status:** _alpha_ • **OS:** Windows **(tested)** · Linux/macOS **(experimental)**, PRs welcome

-Sick of wrestling CMake, vcpkg, and tangled build files?
+Tired of chanting mysterious CMake incantations, tiptoeing around vcpkg quirks, and untangling a plate of build-file spaghetti?

-**Triton** is a tiny, no-ceremony C++ project manager that snaps CMake + vcpkg together, auto-wires deps, and keeps your project modular—so you ship features, not fight your build.
+**Triton** is a tiny, no-nonsense C++ project manager that snaps CMake and vcpkg together like LEGO®, auto-wires your dependencies, and keeps your codebase ship-shape.. so you can spend your energy shipping features instead of waging war on your build system.

+> At least, that’s the dream **Triton** is trying to live up to.
+It’s still alpha — so it might occasionally trip over its own trident.

+If **Triton** itself feels tricky, hey — nothing’s stopping you from making your own wrapper around Triton… which would make it the fourth wrapper around C++ package managers.
+And who knows.. maybe someone will wrap your wrapper.
+Together we can summon Wrapzilla.

+**Or…** you can help Triton ascend and become the most powerful of them all.
+PRs, issues, and wild suggestions are always welcome aboard.

 ## ✨ Highlights